PatAbah/acode-cloud/README.md

 ## Update:
 Fixed https error and upgraded storage server.
 Minor bugs fixed as well.

 > Please note that Acode Cloud is currently designed for text/code files.
 Future updates will see full support for other kinds of files.

-### Why use Acode Cloud

-With Acode Cloud, you don't need to worry about losing that script, code, or note you think you'll need in the future.

-### Pro version
-If you like this plugin, you may also enjoy "Acode Cloud Pro."

 ### Is signing up required